Maintaining Your Home

 Septic System Maintenance

 One of the most common questions I get is “Does the house need gutters?”.
 The answer is yes!
-Many of the defects found on and in a home during a home inspection have to do with water intrusion – and, more often than not, the absence of rain gutters is a contributing factor.
-An inch of rain running off the roof of an average-size house is almost 1,000 gallons of water.
+Many of the defects found on and in a home during a home inspection have to do with water intrusion or settling caused by erosion – with the absence of rain gutters often being a contributing factor.
+An inch of rain running off the roof of an average-size house is over 1,000 gallons of water.
 Don’t believe that number?
-Here’s the equation:
+Here’s the math:

 (Footprint Square Feet) x 0.623376 = Volume In U.S. Gallons Per Inch of Rain

-Now imagine that much water running down the face of your foundation, or splashing up onto the house at driveways, decks and steps, and it’s easier to see why water intrusion is an issue at basements and doorways and why wood rot occurs more often at lower locations on the exterior.
+Now imagine that much water running down the face of your foundation, or splashing up onto the house at driveways, patios and steps, and it’s easy to see how damage can occur.
 Poorly managed runoff water can also cause erosion beneath the building’s foundation, driveways, walkways, patios and garage floors.
 Properly installed and maintained rain gutters, with downspout extensions that get the water away from your house, really are necessary for the long-term health of the building.
-And they do help in the winter too – splash-up from snow melting on the roof can keep surfaces near the ground constantly wet, especially over hard surfaces like decks, steps and driveways.